pkarsy/rfboot/help/The-First-Project.md

 PRINTLN("j=%d k=%d",j,k);
 ```
 As you can see they look like the standard printf function.
 They send data via the RF link, the usb2rf module receives the data, and we can see them with a serial port terminal (we use gtkterm at 38400 bps)

-Press '0' to '9' to see the response.

 Now uncomment the lines related to the LED, inside setup()
 and loop() in order to have the LED blinking.